Tensorized Pauli decomposition algorithm: Preliminaries

 \subsection{Existing algorithms}

-Due to the ubiquity of Pauli decomposition, numerous algorithms addressing this task are already in existence.
-We provide a brief summary and elucidation of those algorithms, all of which are subjected to numerical testing in \autoref{section:Results}.
+Due to the ubiquity of Pauli decomposition, numerous algorithms addressing this task already exist.
+We provide a brief summary of those algorithms, all of which are subjected to numerical testing in \autoref{section:Results}, and highlight their worst-case complexities

-The H2ZIXY\cite{Pesce2021hH2ZIXYPauliSpinMatrixDecompositionOfRealSymmetricMatrices} algorithm straightforwardly calculates all $4^{n}$ Pauli strings in advance and then formulates a system of $4^{n}$ linear equations, one for each matrix element, to be solved. \footnote{If the input matrix is known in advance to be real symmetric all Pauli strings with an odd number of $Y$-matrices can be omitted.} In contrast, Qiskit's\cite{QiskitContributors2023QuiskitAnOpenSourceFrameworkForQuantumComputing} internal Pauli decomposing method \texttt{PauliSparseOp.from\_operator} directly calculates the Frobenius inner products of the input matrix with each Pauli string.
-In both cases, however, the Pauli strings are generated by forming the usual Kronecker product of Pauli matrices.
+The H2ZIXY \cite{Pesce2021hH2ZIXYPauliSpinMatrixDecompositionOfRealSymmetricMatrices} algorithm straightforwardly calculates all $4^{n}$ Pauli strings in advance and then formulates a system of $4^{n}$ linear equations, one for each matrix element, to be solved.\footnote{For real-symmetric input matrices, Pauli strings with an odd number of $Y$-matrices can be omitted.} It yields a worst-case runtime of $\bigo(64^{n})$ as it constructs a linear system of $4^{n}$ equations which is subsequently solved using \texttt{numpy.linalg.solve} which, in turn, uses LAPACK's \texttt{\_gesv} routine.
+As the latter operates cubically in the input dimension, i.e. $(4^{n})^{3} = 64^{n}$, we obtain said complexity.

+In contrast, \texttt{SparsePauliOp.from\_operator}, the previous internal Pauli decomposing method of Qiskit \cite{JavadiAbhari2024QuantumComputingWithQiskit} (versions $\leq$ 0.46.1), directly calculated the $4^{n}$ Frobenius inner products of the input matrix with each Pauli string, involving the multiplication of $2^{n} \times 2^{n}$ matrices.\footnote{With the release of version 1.0., Qiskit uses an implementation of our method for \texttt{SparsePauliOp.from\_operator}.} The underlying algorithm for matrix multiplication may differ between architectures and custom settings, but, in order to be as general as possible, it is fair to assume the standard cubic implementation.
+This yields a total worst-case runtime of $\bigo(32^{n})$.

-The Pauli composer\cite{Romero2023PauliComposerComputeTensorProductsOfPauliMatricesEfficiently} algorithm offers a substantial speed-up generating the Pauli strings.
+The Pauli Composer \cite{VidalRomero2023PauliComposerComputeTensorProductsOfPauliMatricesEfficiently} algorithm offers a substantial speed-up generating the Pauli strings.
 This method relies on the insight that Pauli strings have exactly one non-zero entry per row and column, making it possible to construct them more efficiently in a well-suited sparse format.
-By replacing the standard Kronecker product with the Pauli composer method and harnessing the enhanced efficiency of sparse matrix multiplication, it becomes possible to markedly expedite the computation of Frobenius inner products.
+By replacing the standard Kronecker product with the Pauli Composer method and harnessing the enhanced efficiency of sparse matrix multiplication, it becomes possible to markedly expedite the computation of Frobenius inner products, improving the worst-case scaling to $\bigo(8^{n})$ for the resulting \emph{Pauli Decomposer} (PD).